Deir Mimas: Holidays

 In addition to Christmas and Easter, the town celebrates the feast of Saint Mamas on September 15.
 Grand festivities are organized each year to honor the town's patron saint.
 Celebrations take place where masses are held at the "Deir" the Convent situated on a hill and facing the mountain and the Litani river.

 Churches

-Deirmimas is considered as the closest Lebanese Christian village to the Holy land.
-It is 70 km far from Nazareth and 170 km far from Jerusalem.
+Deirmimas is 70 km far from Nazareth and 170 km far from Jerusalem.
 The village has seven different churches serving the population: